 Application instructions for awards in multiple research topics

 The START Application Tool allows applicants to submit the same application for more than one research topic.
 Applicants should create only one application, but may submit it to more than one Benefactor-Funded Career Development Award RFA.
 Multiple unique proposals from a single individual will not be accepted.

 To apply for Benefactor-Funded Research Career Development Awards in multiple topics using the same application, complete the following steps:

 - Select the first desired RFA in the START Application Tool.

 - Select the next desired RFA.
 Under "What would you like to do?" select "Import a proposal."
 Select your proposal from the drop-down menu.

 A formal Mayo Integrated Research Information System (MIRIS) budget prepared by the Office of Sponsored Projects Administration (OSPA) is not required at the time of application.
 If the project is selected for funding, the awardee will work with Susan (Sue) J. Rubow to create a MIRIS funding proposal and budget.
 Allowable expenses include but are not limited to:

 - Effort for the principal investigator, study coordinators and research technologists

 Developing your research proposal

-All online courses are offered free of charge to Mayo staff and can be found on the CCaTS Workforce Development page.
+All online courses are offered free of charge to Mayo Clinic staff and can be found on the CCaTS Workforce Development page.